akiboy96-newid/GameTalks/README.md

-#sWebsite built in React.JS to banter about video games and give reviews.
+Website built in React.JS to banter about video games and give reviews.

-#Install node
+# Install node
 'brew install node'

 # Run app